custom-computing-ic/fastc/doc/reports/interim/report.md

 MaxCompiler is a high level compiler targeting the acceleration platform developed by Maxeler Technologies [@maxwhite].
-It provides a Java based API for specifying hardware designs that are compiled and uploaded onto the DFE and a C runtime interface for the part of the application running on the CPU of the host system.
+It provides a Java based API for specifying hardware designs that are compiled and uploaded onto the DFE and a C runtime interface (MaxCompilerRT and MaxelerOS shown in Figure \ref{fig:max3}) for the part of the application running on the CPU of the host system.

 We demonstrate the use of MaxCompiler in accelerating a simple moving